-In 2018, CMP will-finished construction on of its centralized UV treatment facility at its Delta site.
-The centralized treatment facility will end the need for redundant VOC wellhead treatment and address 1,4 dioxane issues... at CMP wells by the construction of a centralized advanced oxidation treatment facility.
-This Additionally, this new facility will streamline CMP's production and distribution while providing an overall decrease in CMP's treatment and remediation costs.
+In 2018, CMP finished construction of its centralized UV treatment facility at its Delta site.
+The centralized treatment facility will end the need for redundant VOC wellhead treatment and address 1,4 dioxane issues.
+Additionally, this new facility will streamline CMP's production and distribution while providing an overall decrease in CMP's treatment and remediation costs.

-As of September 30, 20182019, the intermediate zone remedy projects have treated approximately 165,300.69175,545.07 acre-feet of contaminated groundwater and have removed approximately 22,473.2023,890 lbs. of VOCs and perchlorate.
+As of September 30, 2019, the intermediate zone remedy projects have treated approximately 175,545.07 acre-feet of contaminated groundwater and have removed approximately 23,890 lbs. of VOCs and perchlorate.